ngicks/flex-time/README.md

 - escape
   - escape single character by placing proceeding backward-slash (`\`).
+  - escape bunch of characters by enclose with single quote.
 - optional parts
   - make string inside `[]` as optional part.